blue-button/bluebutton.js/sandbox.md

 # Sandbox

-This demo converts each section of a CCDA document in XML to JSON, using for example:
+This demo converts each section of a CCD document in XML to JSON, using for example:

 ```javascript
 var bb = BlueButton(xml);